pholur/AR-Project-IoT/README.md

 # AR-Project-IoT
 An Internet-of-things game that models the Star Wars Universe, by prototyping invisible light sabers and visors.
 Topics include: Localization, Speech Recognition and Motion Classification.

-This project was created under the direction of Professor Gregory Pottie and TA John Wu for the design capstone class EE180D at UCLA.
+This project was created under the direction of Professor Gregory Pottie and TA John Wu for the design capstone class ECE 180D at UCLA over 6 months and 2 quarters.

 Presented in: Annual Research Review | UCLA ECE Department | Spring 2018